-Each country is taking measures to support entrepreneurs cope with the corona crisis.
+Each country is taking measures to help entrepreneurs cope with the corona crisis.
 The consequences for your business depend on the measures taken by the country you do business in or with.
 The European Commission, meanwhile, has launched a package of measures to support businesses, plus guidelines to continue to ensure free movement of goods.

 On this page

 Re-open Europe: EU travel information website

 The EU website Re-open Europe allows you to find all the up-to-date travel advice and information on rules and restrictions on the EU Member States.

 On the German Chamber of Commerce (Deutsche Industrie- und Handelskammertag, DIHK) website you can find an overview of the current developments and general information about the corona crisis by entrepreneurs and an overview of the situation in other global regions.

 See also: the Netherlands Enterprise Agency (RVO) information on doing business with Germany.

 The Austrian Chamber of Commerce (Wirtschaftskammer Österreich, WKO) provides on overview with FAQ.
 On the website you can also find a general checklist for companies affected by the corona crisis.
 WKO also gives an overview with the situation in other countries, and a list of support measures for each business sector.